CrystalCover/TownOfSalem/README.md

 - When deaths are being announced, the messages appearing in the chat log will also appear in the chat box. (e.g., "He was killed by a member of the Mafia.")
 - Any name references (player number + player name) and whispers will now also be filtered in the chat log.
 - Night chat message backgrounds will be colorized if the player's role is known or the sender is a Medium, the Jailor, or a Vampire (for Vampire Hunters) if the relevant setting is enabled.
-- Player names will now have one of the following colors in the lobby chat: gold for you and best friends, light blue for non-best friends, red for blocked users, and grey for others.
+- Player names will now have one of the following colors in the party and pre-game lobby chats: gold for you, light green for best friends, light blue for non-best friends, red for blocked users, and grey for others.
 - Messages of blocked users in lobbies can now be hidden if the relevant setting is enabled.
+- Forgers now have a Forged Will button next to the Last Will button to edit the forged info at any time.
+- Pressing the Escape key will no longer undo the changes on the forged will while editing it.
 - Some restrictions in the custom lobbies are now removed, including: opposing faction requirement, Vampire requirement for Vampire Hunters, and role limit for non-unique roles (but not the faction limits).
 - When the game ends, if the Town or lovers win, the "victory" music will play for everyone; if an evil faction, Witches, Neutral Killings, or the Plaguebearer/Pestilence win, the "defeat" music will play for everyone; if others win, the "victory" music will play only for them; and a celebration sound effect will play only for the winners.
 - Name references that previously did not have player position numbers now have them.
 Player position numbers now appear during name selection.
 The winners in the victory message will now be sorted by their position numbers.